anujsahu01/clone-amajon-page/README.md

-# clone-amajon-page
+# clone-amazon-page
-i create amajon front page using html and css
+i create amazon front page using html and css